Vukodlok/Personal_Projects/README.md

 ## Calculator
 Create a web app calculator.
 Use html, css, and javascript within the React-Redux framework.
 This was made as part of freeCodeCamp's Front End Development Libraries course.

+## Timer
+Create a web app timer.
+Use html, css, and javascript within the React-Redux framework.
+This was made as part of freeCodeCamp's Front End Development Libraries course.